Изображения страниц

 And, like the watchful minutes to the hour, Still and anon cheer'd up the heavy time; Saying, what lack you? and, where lies your grief?

-Many a poor man's fon would have lain till, Or, what good love may I perform for you?
-And ne'er have fpoke a loving word to you; But you at your fick fervice had a prince.
-Nay, you may think, my love was crafty love, And call it cunning: do, and if you will; If Heaven be pleas'd that you must ufe meill, Why then you muft.-Will you pur est mine eyes?
+Many a poor man's fon would have lain ftill, Or, what good love may I perform for you!
+But you at your fick fervice had a prince.
+And ne'er have spoke a loving word to you; Nay, you may think, my love was crafty love, And call it cunning: do, and if you will; If Heaven be pleas'd that you must ufe meill, Why then you muft.-Will you put t mine eyes?

-These eyes that never did, nor never fhall, So much as frown on you?—
+These eyes that never did, nor never shall, So much as frown on you?

-Alas, what need you be fo boift'rous rough I will not struggle, I will stand itone-ftill.
+Alas, what need you be fo boift'rous rought I will not ftruggle, I will ftand ftone-ftill.
 For Heaven's fake, Hubert, let me not be bound!

 Nay, hear me, Hubert! drive these men away,